 The distinctive and beautiful barn owl is one of the birds of prey that is most adapted to life near humans.
-Unlike many hawks and other predators, barn owls are often encouraged to nest on farms and near other developed areas because they prey almost exclusively on mice and other small rodents, which makes them excellent for pest control without the need for expensive chemicals or other, less environmentally-friendly methods.
+Unlike many hawks and other predators, barn owls are often encouraged to nest on farms and near other developed areas because they prey almost exclusively on mice and other small rodents.
+This makes these nocturnal birds excellent for pest control without the need for expensive chemicals or other, less environmentally-friendly methods.

-- Bill: Pale, hooked, can seem hidden in facial feathers
+- Bill: Pale grayish or yellow, hooked, can seem hidden in facial feathers

 - Markings: Genders are similar though females are typically larger.
 These owls have a white, heart-shaped facial disc surrounded by a narrow white or golden brown rim.
-The head, nape of neck, back and wings are golden brown while the chest and abdomen are white or pale with faint black spots.
+The head, nape of neck, back and wings are golden brown while the chest and abdomen are white or pale with faint black or gray spots.
 Long legs are covered with fine white feathers, and the wings and tail have dark barring.
 Eyes are dark.

 Habitat and Migration:

 Barn owls are the most common owl species in the world and can be found on every continent except Antarctica, though they are scarce in many areas.
-In North America, barn owls prefer open grassland and meadow habitats or sparsely forested areas, including marshes and agricultural areas, and populations extend throughout the southern and western United States.
+In North America, barn owls prefer open grassland and meadow habitats or sparsely forested areas, including marshes and agricultural regions as well as urban and suburban areas.

 Barn owls are monogamous birds believed to mate for life.
 They are cavity-nesting birds, and will readily use appropriately-sized barn owl boxes or similar shelters.
-A pair of owls will incubate 2-3 broods of 2-18 eggs each during the nesting season, and depending on the climate they can nest at any time of year.
+A pair of owls will incubate 2-3 broods of 2-18 plain white eggs each during the nesting season, and depending on the climate they can nest at any time of year.
 The female parent incubates the eggs for 30-33 days, and the young birds remain in the nest to be fed by both parents for 55-65 days.

 Attracting Barn Owls:

 Barn owls readily nest in open silos, barns and other buildings in rural areas.
 If no suitable buildings are available, they will investigate hollow trees and will use nest boxes.
 Birders hoping to attract barn owls should avoid using rodent poisons or other pest control methods that would restrict the owls’ food supply.